maman002/HackathonFall16/README.md

 Team CMMM Labs

-A .jar file is included in the zip.
+A JAR file is included in the zip.
 Use this to run the project.

+Note: The picture has to be in the same directory as the JAR file inorder to run the project appropriately.